Skip to main content

 How quickly can you start after hospital discharge?

 We can often arrange a first home visit within 48 hours of your call.
-If discharge is imminent, contact us as soon as possible — we can help prepare the home and have a therapist ready to visit shortly after your parent arrives home.
+If discharge is imminent, contact us as soon as possible — we can help prepare the home and have a therapist ready to visit shortly after the person arrives home.
 Early intervention produces the best outcomes.

 Do you work alongside NHS community teams?